Professor of Law and Philosophy

 Bio

 Sophia Moreau is Professor of Law and Philosophy (with a cross-appointment in the Department of Philosophy), a Faculty Associate at the U of T’s Centre for Ethics, and a Faculty Associate of Victoria College.
-She is an Associate Editor of Philosophy and Public Affairs, Book Reviews Editor of the University of Toronto Law Journal, and a member of the Editorial Board of Law and Philosophy.
-Prior to coming to the University of Toronto, she clerked for Chief Justice Beverley McLachlin at the Supreme Court of Canada; was a Frank Knox Memorial Fellow at Harvard University; and was a Commonwealth Scholar at Balliol College Oxford.
+She is an Associate Editor of Philosophy & Public Affairs, Book Reviews Editor of the University of Toronto Law Journal, and a member of the Editorial Boards of the journals Law and Philosophy and Legal Theory.
+Prior to coming to the University of Toronto, she clerked for Chief Justice Beverley McLachlin at the Supreme Court of Canada; was a Frank Knox Memorial Fellow at Harvard University; and was a Commonwealth Scholar at Balliol College, Oxford.

-In 2023, Professor Moreau will be the HLA Hart Distinguished Visiting Fellow at University College, Oxford.
-She was a Visiting Professor at NYU Law School in the fall of 2022, a Weinstein Fellow at Berkeley in the spring of 2022; and held a Chancellor Jackman Research Fellowship in 2021-22.
+Professor Moreau has been the HLA Hart Visiting Fellow at University College, Oxford (Hilary Term 2023); a Visiting Professor at NYU Law School (Fall 2022), Weinstein Fellow at Berkeley (Spring 2022) a Chancellor Jackman Research Fellow at the Jackman Humanities Institute (2021-22).

 Major Publications